tiger3homs/StartConfig/README.md

 This snippet automatically executes predefined commands in the in-game chat at the start of each round.
 It is designed to enhance gameplay by automating repetitive tasks, like binding keys or sending initial messages, without interfering with normal chat use.

-Features

-Automatically runs a list of user-defined commands once per round.

-Resets when the round ends (0:00 timer), ready for the next round.

-Does not overwrite your chat input after execution.

-Easy to customize commands by editing a simple array.

 Installation / Usage

 1. Open DevTools.